RahimaDev/Planar_Polygons_Detection/README.md

 # Second part: Polygons extraction:
 For each estimated plane:
 1. It  projects the inliers on the plane.
-2. It extracts the set of polyones with holes using alpha shape.
+2. It extracts the set of polygons with holes using alpha shape.

 # Third part: Visualization